Doctors Note Logo

 Seizures typically last 30–90 seconds but can feel much longer to observers.

-If you're experiencing any concerning symptoms during pregnancy and want to understand whether they could be related to eclampsia, a free AI-powered symptom checker can help you assess your risk and determine whether immediate medical attention is needed.
+If you're experiencing any concerning symptoms during pregnancy and want to understand your risk level, you can use a free eclampsia symptom checker to help assess whether your symptoms warrant immediate medical attention.

 Who Is at Higher Risk?